omni-us/jsonargparse/README.rst

 Features
 ========

-- Parsers are configured just like with python's argparse, thus it has a gentle learning curve.
+- Great support of type hint annotations for automatic creation of parsers and minimal boilerplate command line interfaces.

 - Not exclusively intended for parsing command line arguments.
 The main focus is parsing configuration files and not necessarily from a command line tool.

-- Support for two popular supersets of json: yaml and jsonnet.

 - Support for nested namespaces which makes it possible to parse config files with non-flat hierarchies.

-- Three mechanisms to define parsers in a modular way: arguments from classes, methods and functions; sub-commands and parsers as arguments.

 - Parsing of relative paths within config files and path lists.

+- Support for two popular supersets of json: yaml and jsonnet.

+- Parsers can be configured just like with python's argparse, thus it has a gentle learning curve.

-- Several convenient action classes and types to ease common parsing use cases (paths, comparison operators, json schemas, enums ...).
+- Several convenient types and action classes to ease common parsing use cases (paths, comparison operators, json schemas, enums ...).

 - Support for command line tab argument completion using `argcomplete